Wasting Light

 Wasting Light is the seventh studio album by American rock band Foo Fighters, released on April 12, 2011, through Roswell and RCA Records.
-Wanting to capture the essence of their earlier work and avoid the artificiality of digital recording, Foo Fighters recorded in the garage of frontman Dave Grohl in Encino, California, using only analog equipment.
+Wanting to capture the essence of their earlier work and avoid the artificiality of digital recording, Foo Fighters recorded the album in the garage of frontman Dave Grohl in Encino, California, using only analog equipment.
 The sessions were produced by the band alongside Butch Vig, with whom Grohl had worked on Nirvana's Nevermind.
 Since the old equipment did not allow for many mistakes to be corrected in post-production, the band spent three weeks rehearsing the songs, and Vig had to relearn outdated editing techniques.
 The band sought a heavier and rawer sound in contrast to the experimentation of their previous albums.
 Most of the lyrics were written as Grohl reflected upon his life and possible future.
 Guest musicians include Bob Mould, Krist Novoselic, Jessy Greene, Rami Jaffee and Fee Waybill.
-Pat Smear played as an official member of the band for the first time since The Colour and the Shape (1997); he appeared on their previous album, Echoes, Silence, Patience & Grace (2007), as a session musician only.
+Pat Smear played as an official member of the band for the first time since The Colour and the Shape (1997).

 The recording sessions were documented on the band's website and Twitter.
 Promotion included the documentary Back and Forth and a worldwide concert tour that included performances in fans' garages.
 Wasting Light was preceded by the successful single "Rope", which became only the second song ever to debut at number one on Billboard's Rock Songs chart.
 The follow-up single, "Walk", also charted highly.
 Wasting Light debuted at number one in eleven countries, including the United States, and received positive reviews from most music critics, who praised the production and songwriting.
 In 2012, Wasting Light earned four Grammy Awards, including Best Rock Album.